sander/hierarchical-deterministic-keys/README.md

 1. How might a data provider protect document authenticity?
 2. How might a data provider prevent tracking based on document authenticity signatures?
-3. How might a wallet solution enable binding documents to a personalised device with a high level of assurance?
+3. How might a wallet solution enable binding documents to a WSCD with a high level of assurance?
-4. How might a wallet solution enable relying parties to verify possession of the device?
+4. How might a wallet solution enable relying parties to verify WSCD binding ?
-5. How might a wallet solution blind verification keys for each proof, preventing relying party tracking?
+5. How might a wallet solution blind verification keys for each attestation ? (it only prevents tracking based on the public key, not on the signature and other metadata)
 6. How might a wallet solution prove possession of blinded keys?
-TEST
 7. How might a wallet solution create qualified electronic signatures or seals?

 The European Commission and Member States are developing a Wallet Toolbox to enable interoperable solutions to challenges such as these.
 This Toolbox includes the [Architecture and Reference Framework](https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/latest/arf/).
 The Large Scale Pilots are implementing and testing the wallet to generate feedback on this Toolbox.